alexmolas/alexmolas.github.io/_posts/2020-12-31-dynamic-programming-1.md

     return _mcm(dims, 0, n_matrices), s
 ```

-The main point of this code is the line `cost = _get_min_cost(dims_, i, k) + _get_min_cost(dims_, k, j) + dims_[i] * dims_[k] * dims_[j]`, where we split the problem in two: first get the minimum cost of the left partition, then we add the minimum cost of the right partition and finally add the cost of multypling the left and right partitions.
+The main point of this code is the line `cost = _get_min_cost(dims_, i, k) + _get_min_cost(dims_, k, j) + dims_[i] * dims_[k] * dims_[j]`, where we split the problem in two: first get the minimum cost of the left partition, then we add the minimum cost of the right partition and finally add the cost of multiplying the left and right partitions.

 On the other hand, we are using the matrix `s` to store which is the best possible partition for each possible subsequence.
 For a given chain of multiplications $A_1A_2...A_n$ the element $i, j$ of `s` store the best partition of the subsequence $A_i...A_j$.
-Using this matrix `s` we are able to print the best parenthesization, using the [`print_parenthesis` method](https://github.com/AlexMolas/dynamic-programming/blob/762beeafd683b8a0a62cfb5e0f543184096ab532/matrix-multiplication/mat_mult/utils.py#L27).
+Using this matrix `s` we can print the best parenthesization, using the [`print_parenthesis` method](https://github.com/AlexMolas/dynamic-programming/blob/762beeafd683b8a0a62cfb5e0f543184096ab532/matrix-multiplication/mat_mult/utils.py#L27).

 ### Memoization

-In this first naive implementation there are a lot of computations that are repeated, which slows down a lot the performance of the algorithm, and the idea behind dynamic programming is to avoid repeating all this computations.
+In this first naive implementation, there are a lot of computations that are repeated, which slows down a lot the performance of the algorithm, and the idea behind dynamic programming is to avoid repeating all these computations.
 In python this can be achieved with this little piece of code:

 ```python
 def memoize(f):